Warren-SJ/Flower-Stock-Exchange/README.md

 ```
 Alternatively, you can download the repository as a zip file and extract it to a directory of your choice.

-2. If Visual Studio is installed, open the solution file `Flower Stock Exchange.sln` in Visual Studio and run the program.
+2. If Visual Studio is installed, open the solution file `Flower-Stock-Exchange-UI.sln` in Visual Studio and run the program.
 Run in release mode for better performance.

 3. If Visual Studio is not installed and another IDE is used, create a project and add the source files to the project.
 Compile and run the program.